 where the SRO issues an opinion as to whether an ad complies with advertising standards prior to the publication of the ad, at the request of the advertiser, agencies, or the media.
 The advice is provided on a confidential basis and is usually non-binding.
 It may include suggestions of amendments to ensure compliance with the rules.
 Copy advice can be a free service or a paid service, depending on the market and the type of ad/advertiser.

-Pre-clearance is provided by SROs in four markets covered by ICAS' membership: Canada [16], France, the Philippines, and Portugal.
-The Advertising Standards Council (ASC) in the Philippines processed the highest number of pre-clearance requests in 2021, with 44,359 opinions in 2021.
-This is an increase of almost 34% compared to 2020.
-The French SRO, ARPP, handled 26,474 requests in 2021.
-The French SRO also increased the number of pre-clearance requests it processed by almost 16% compared to the previous year.
+Pre-clearance is provided by SROs in four markets covered by ICAS' membership: Canada [14], France, the Philippines, and Portugal.
+The Advertising Standards Council (ASC) in the Philippines processed the highest number of pre-clearance requests in 2022, with 48 643 opinions.
+The French SRO, ARPP, handled 24 690 requests in 2022, Canada 8 066, and Portugal 152.

-Almost 75,000 ads were pre-cleared in total by these four SROs in 2021.
-[17]
+More than 81 500 ads were pre-cleared in total by these four SROs in 2022.
+[15]

 Copy advice is a service frequently offered by SROs.
-88% of ICAS members provide copy advice services.
+92% of ICAS members provide copy advice services.
 The Canadian SRO is currently developing this service.
-In 2021, these SROs processed more than 74,000 copy advice requests, an increase of 3,5% compared to 2020.
-Spain is the SRO that administers the highest number of copy advice requests every year, with 45,281 opinions issued in 2021.
+In 2022, these SROs processed almost 77 000 copy advice requests.
+Spain is the SRO that administers the highest number of copy advice requests every year, with 36 187 opinions issued in 2022, followed by France with 27 084 opinions and the Philippines with 10 000 opinions.
 In the majority of cases, copy advice is provided within three to four working days, and some SROs even offer an express service of same-day response.

-[16] The Canadian SRO pre-clears advertisements for health products, cosmetics, food, alcohol, and ads directed to children.
+[14] The Canadian SRO pre-clears advertisements for health products, cosmetics, food, alcohol, and ads directed to children.

-[17] In Belgium, within the frame of the Alcohol Convention there is compulsory paid-for copy advice for members of the beer and wine & spirits federations with regard to certain types of campaigns (national audio/visual on tv, radio, cinema).
+[15] In Belgium, within the frame of the Alcohol Convention there is compulsory paid-for copy advice for members of the beer and wine & spirits federations with regard to certain types of campaigns (national audio/visual on tv, radio, cinema).
 JEP counts this as copy advice and not as pre-clearance.